LucidtechAI/cradl-docs/docs/overview/authentication.md

 # Authentication

 Cradl requires you to authenticate using the [OAuth2 protocol](https://tools.ietf.org/html/rfc6749).
-Our CLI and SDKs will handle authentication automatically, but if you wish to use the REST API, you will need to authenticate manually.
+Our CLI and SDKs will handle authentication automatically, but if you wish to use the REST API directly, you will need to authenticate manually.

 ## Credentials